marcusgia2505/classEx_doc/docs/Elements.rst

 The counter enables you to display the relative frequency with which a specific answer was chosen.
 Hovering over the bars gives the absolute frequency of participants who opted for that option.
 The counter can be useful if the set of answers is open (e.g. text input).
 It lists all variable inputs according to their frequency.

 .. note:: Using a multiple choice input field will result in the listing of combined answers.
 E.g. You can select A, B, C (multiple choice).
-Then the counter element will display how many percent chose A, A&B, A&C,...
-If you want to have the items analyzed separately (only A, B, C) you should use `Results single / multiple choice questions`_.
+Then the counter element will display how many per cent chose A, A&B, A&C,...
+If you want to have the items analyzed separately (only A, B, C), you should use `Results single/multiple choice questions`_.

 .. image:: _static/elements/counter.png